 From Havelock North village go along Te Mata Road, past the domain and turn right into Te Mata Road.
 Follow the cycle lanes slightly uphill and then down to the intersection of Te Mata and Te Mata Managateretere Roads.
 Succumb to the temptation of stopping at two famous wineries: Black Barn – the Bistro is highly recommended – and historic Te Mata Estate are both worth a stop.
 At the end of this road, you are beside the home of Origin Earth – cheese lovers should duck in for a tasting.

-Cross the main road intersection and drop down River Road, on the trail beside the road.
-Enjoy the brief scenic section of woodlands before arriving at the top of the stopbank.
-Here the trails sits elevated beside the Tukituki River on one side and orchards, farmlands and vineyards on the other.
-It stretches towards the river crossing at Black Bridge.
-Use the under pass to go under and up past the carpark to access the gated section to Clive.
+The trail stretches from River Road to the river crossing at Black Bridge, please use the underpass here, to go under and up past the carpark to access the gated section to Clive.
 You travel beside Waitangi Regional Park wetlands, teeming with birdlife, and follow the coast before turning down beside the Clive River to the reserve and shops at Clive.
 From Clive you can return or head off in the direction of your choice.

 You are best to use the underpasses always - a slight detour but much safer than crossing a busy road.
 As you reach Black Bridge, go under the bridge and back up, go past the carpark and head to the top of the stopbank through the trees to Clive.
 Or cross on the clip on and then do the same at the other end to head to Haumoana, Te Awanga or Clifton.